 P2 National Emphasis Areas (NEAs)

 The P2 Program has established three P2 national emphasis areas (NEAs) to give the program a more centralized focus and direction that will result in more impactful, measurable results.
-The NEAs were established in fiscal year 2015 through the National Program Manager Guidance.
-EPA plans to include the NEAs in the request for proposals for the 2016-2017 grants cycle.
+The NEAs were established in fiscal year 2015 through the National Program Manager Guidance and were updated for the 2018-2019 grants cycle.

 The following links exit the site Exit

 The International Finance Corporation has available Environmental, Health, and Safety Guidelines for Fish Processing (PDF).
 (15 pp, 221 K, About PDF).